serviceline/backend-test/README.md

 - Output an error if the filepath passed in as and argument to the script does not exist.

 ## Customer Notes
-- A unique, single column, primary key is required.
+- A unique, single column, primary key that is independendent from the customer number is required.
 - A `customer` record should be created if it does not already exist based on the "CustomerNumber" column, updated otherwise.
 - A valid `customer` record requires a non-empty "CustomerNumber" and either a non-empty "FirstName" or non-empty "LastName" value.
 - Invalid email addresses should be nullified.